gabrielmeloc22/tg-forward/README.md

 3. Matches messages against regex patterns or keywords (managed via API)
 4. Forwards matching messages using a bot to a target chat
 5. Provides an HTTP API to manage forwarding rules dynamically
+6. Includes a web-based admin panel for easy rule management

 ## Setup